Java 8 Predicate Example

-Hello readers, this tutorial explains the functional interface Predicate in Java, which has been newly introduced in the
+Hello readers, this tutorial explains Java 8 predicate example, which has been newly introduced in the

 java.util.function package.
 This package describes the Predicate’s usage with the help of multiple examples.